- Prep time

 In this simple variation of a classic meunière, hints of lemon highlight the Petrale sole's clean, mild flavor and light, flaky texture.

 - 4 portions Petrale sole (6 ounces each)

 - 1 tablespoon olive oil

 - 4 tablespoons unsalted butter, divided

 - ½ cup white wine

 - 1 lemon, juiced

 Preheat a sauté pan over medium-high heat.
-Season sole with salt and pepper, then dust with flour.
-Add olive oil to the hot sauté pan, along with half the butter, and sauté fish skin-side up until golden brown, 2–3 minutes.
+Season fish with salt and pepper, then dust with flour.
+Add olive oil and half the butter to the hot sauté pan, then sauté fish skin-side up until golden brown, 2–3 minutes.
 Flip and continue cooking skin-side down to desired degree of doneness.
 Remove fish from pan and keep warm until serving.

 Techniques used in this recipe: